 - Wonder Auto Technology, Inc., in a federal securities class action in the Southern District of New York and derivative actions in state and federal court in Nevada.

-- Former officers of Wachovia and Wells Fargo in a derivative action in the Northern District of California.
+- Former directors of Wachovia and Wells Fargo in a securities class action and derivative action in the Northern District of California.